Treatment for Binge Eating Disorder

 Binge-eating is similar to bulimia in that it involves a person binging on food, or overeating.
 Unlike bulimia, however, there is no purging done, or abuse of laxatives or coffee to try and remove the food from one’s body after over-eating.
-Binge-eating is treated in a manner similar to bulimia and other eating disorders, with a focus on psychotherapy as a primary component of successful treatment.
+Binge-eating disorder (BED) is treated in a manner similar to bulimia and other eating disorders, with a focus on psychotherapy as a primary component of successful treatment.

 Psychotherapy for Binge Eating Disorder

 Psychotherapy is the most common treatment for binge eating disorder and has the greatest research support.
 Psychotherapy can involve a significant time and financial commitment, particularly if you are struggling with other issues (sexual abuse, depression, substance use, or relationship problems).
 Psychotherapy can be very helpful in addressing not only your disordered eating, but also your overall emotional health and happiness.
 The focus of psychotherapy treatment will be to address the underlying emotional and cognitive issues that result in the disordered eating.

 People with binge eating disorder often “binge” — that is, they consume a large amount of food in a very short time.
 Unlike bulimia, however, they do not then induce vomiting of the food they’ve just eaten.
 People with binge eating disorder engage in this behavior to help fight off negative emotions, as a coping skill, or to help combat depression.

 Cognitive behavioral therapy (CBT) is considered the treatment of choice for people with binge eating disorder.
 With the support of decades’ worth of research, CBT is a time-limited and focused approach that helps a person understand how their thinking and negative self-talk and self-image can directly impact their eating and negative behaviors.